 We would all like to know the direction of the market in advance.
 Good luck with that!
 Second best is planning what to look for and how to react.
-That is the purpose of considering possible themes for the week ahead.
-You can make your own predictions in the comments.

 Next Week’s Theme

-We follow some regular great sources and also the best insights from each week.
+We follow some regular featured sources and the best other quant news from the week.

 The Indicator Snapshot